qnguyen8084/P1_ALMS/README.md

 We are able to add, remove, and search for members, books, and loans.
 Data persistence is working with the database.
 We are able to add, remove, and search for entries in the database.
 We hava a backup database that records all transactions that writes or deletes from the database, however we don't have a specific implementation to roll back the data.
-I have a bunch of tests in the tests section that does a lot, but my IDE helped generate a portion of those tests.

 <figure>